From random-walks to graph-sprints: a low-latency node embedding framework on continuous-time dynamic graphs: Methods

 \subsubsection{Streaming histograms as node embeddings}

 Given the above assumptions, we now formalize the approximation of random-walk based aggregations described in section \ref{sec:random-walk-based-features}.

 In this framework, we do not consider random-walks with a fixed number of hops, and instead consider infinite walks, on top of which we compute embeddings analogously to exponential moving averages.
 The importance of older information compared to newer is controlled by a factor $\alpha$ between $0$ and $1$.
 A larger $\alpha$ gives more weight to features further away in the walk (or in the past), and we can therefore consider $\alpha$ the parameter that replaces the number of hops.
+The ($1-\alpha$) factor is used to ensure the weights of the weighted average sum to 1.
 Formally, let $\vec{s}_i$ be a histogram with $L$ bins, represented as an $L$-dimensional vector and characterizing the distribution of a feature $f$ in the neighborhood of node $i$.
 A full infinite walk starting at node 0 computes the histogram $\vec{s}_0$ as:

 where $\sum$ is adding vectors, $\alpha$ is a discount factor between 0 and 1, controlling the importance of distant information in the summary $\vec{s}_0$, and $i$ denotes the hops of the walk ($i=0$ being the newest node, or in other words the seed node of the infinite walk). $f_i$ is the feature value at node $i$ or edge $i$, and $\vec{\delta}(f_i)$ is an $L$-dimensional vector with element $\vec{\delta}_j=1$ if the feature value $f_i$ falls within bin $j$ and $\vec{\delta}_j=0$ for all other elements.
 Equation \ref{eq:infinite_sum} then implements a streaming counts per bin, where older information is gradually forgotten.
 If the feature $f_i$ is a node feature, then the value is taken from the current node.
 If it is an edge feature, then the feature value is taken from the edge connecting the current node and the chosen neighbor.